The Seven Brides of Lance-Corporal Zbruyev

-The Seven Brides of Lance-Corporal Zbruyev (Семь невест ефрейтора Збруева) is a 1970 Soviet comedy film directed by Vitaliy Melnikov.
+The Seven Brides of Lance-Corporal Zbruyev (Семь невест ефрейтора Збруева) is a 1970 Soviet teen comedy film directed by Vitaliy Melnikov.

 Plot

 While serving in the military as a conscript, Yefreytor Kostya (Konstantin) Zbruev excels at shooting, which lands him on the cover page of the (fictitious) Skillful Warrior magazine.
 Women from all over the Soviet Union start writing letters to him.
 Zbruev chose seven most promising letters, and, once demobilized, went in search of his future wife.

 The first bride is lost when he misses his train stop while a female train attendant teaches him modern dancing.
 Not thinking twice of that, Zbruev continues on his journey.

 The second bride lives in a worker's dormitory in a fictitious city of Krasnopryadsk (obviously modeled on Ivanovo, a center of textile industry famous as "the city of brides").
 She is childish, awkward, and shy, so after spending several hours with her, Zbruev decides to move on.

 The third bride is a famous actress who lives in Moscow and is constantly swarmed by crowds of fans.
 Zbruev quickly realizes that her turbulent lifestyle is too much for him, and moves on to the next variant.

 The bride #4 lives in a small town near Moscow and works as a nurse.
 She has meticulously planned her future life with Kostya, including the job of an ambulance driver that he should take, their future apartment, and the kids.
 Appalled by her excessive prudence, Kostya bids farewell and leaves.